top of page

 Early Summer Peony

 One of the most frequently requested flowers to be included in a Bridal bouquet is the Peony.
 These gorgeous fluffy blousy ball of petals are made even more special because they are very seasonal.
-Marrying in May then Peony are one flower that is definately around.
+Marrying in May then Peony are one flower that is definitely around.

 Peony, Ranuculus, Sweet Peas, Jasmine.
 Helen Warner Photography